-After receiving his cosmetology license, Saint Petersburg native Joe Connell began working as a hair stylist, developing and perfecting his craft at a few local salons.
-It wasnt long before visions of opening his own salon started to develop and soon this young entrepreneur began planning what would become his lifelong commitment to excellence.
+After receiving his cosmetology license, St. Petersburg native Joe Connell began working as a hair stylist, developing and perfecting his craft at a few local salons.
+It wasn’t long before visions of opening his own salon started to develop and soon this young entrepreneur began planning what would become his lifelong commitment to excellence.

-With a Corvette as collateral, Joe secured a loan to purchase a small 600 square foot building at the intersection of 9th Street and 23rd Avenue.
+With a Corvette as collateral, Joe secured a loan to purchase a small, 600-square-foot building at the intersection of 9th Street and 23rd Avenue.
 It was humble and in dire need of renovation, but in one long weekend of hard work, the Connell family cleaned, scrubbed, laid down new flooring, built hair stations and prepared everything else that was needed to open.
-The new four chair, two employee, J.Con Hair Designs opened its doors December 5, 1978.
+The new four-chair, two-employee J.CON Hair Designs opened its doors on December 5, 1978.

 In 1990, the salon acquired its first computers to ring up tickets, but scheduling still remained a challenging manual process.
 Stylists continued to develop their technical skills and were also being trained in business development.
 For years, the salon ran smoothly and efficiently.
-J.Con was the place to go and the vision to be the best salon was unfolding.
-But just one thing . . . again, more space and parking.
+J.CON was the place to go, and the vision to be the best salon was unfolding.
+But just one thing . . . again, more space and parking was needed.

 In March 2013, with much anticipation and excitement, J.CON opened its first branch location, J.CON Salon at Gateway.
 The Gateway location at 8501 4th Street North is housed in the same building that J.CON Salon once called home for nearly 18 years.
 The building was completely renovated from top to bottom and was designed into a modern, cutting-edge salon.
 J.CON Salon at Gateway offers a full range of hair and waxing services.

-As of 2013, between two locations, J.Con Salon and Spa employs 80 team members.
-With core values in place-Passion, Care, Excellence, Serve, Fun and Forgive– and a team committed to be the best they can be, it is exciting to imagine what will be achieved in the next chapter.
+As of 2013, between two locations, J.CON Salon and Spa employs 80 team members.
+With core values in place – Passion, Care, Excellence, Trust, Serve, Fun and Forgive – and a team committed to be the best they can be, it is exciting to imagine what will be achieved in the next chapter.